ahammer/adams_clock/README.md

-This is my clock.
-The Planets indicate the rough positions of the "hands" of a clock would point.
-The moon rotates relative to the center of the earth.
-All planets will be "up" at 12:00:00am and "down" at 12:30:30pm.
-There should be hourly eclipses in Dark mode.

-Best on Desktop or Mobile

 Only very partial web support due to canvas support needing some work, run main_web to get the simplified "web" version of the digital clock only.